weijias-opensource/SDI/README.md

 	sdi.moveout()
 	sdi.stack()

 For detailed, please go to the examples folder and check the script of run_sdi.py and plot.py.

+The input data should be in SAC format.

 Applications
 ============